MediaLabUniovi/Sensor-Cooper/README.md

 A more in depth analysis is given in the code itself as commments explain what each function does.

 </div>

+> [!TIP]
+> The most important files to edit are `sensor.ino`, where any sensor can be implemented, and `configuration.h`, where the peripherals' macros are declared

+> [!CAUTION]
+> Additional code may be needed if implementing I2C I/O. The functions to make them work are in the original project in `TTGO-PAXCOUNTER-LoRa32-V2.1-TTN/main/main.ino`

 ___

 ### <p align="justify"> Libraries [:leftwards_arrow_with_hook:](https://github.com/medialablpwan/lorawaterlevelmonitoring/tree/main#table-of-contents) </p>